 An Ethernet port is a physical port that connects the device to the network.
 Ethernet is the most common networking technology.

 Ethernet is a digital communication protocol that was originally developed for local area networks (LANs).
 This port is usually located in the back panel of the TV.
 It can be connected to a modem, a router, or a switch.

 Non-smart TVs do not have Ethernet ports built into them, as they do not have any features that need Internet connectivity.

 Advantages of Ethernet port on Smart TV

-1. Internet speeds are consistent with Ethernet connections because it’s a corded connection.
+1. Internet speeds are comparable with corded Ethernet connections.

 2. Ethernet can provide up to 10 GB of processing speed.